 Are there treatable or reversible causes of Male Factor Infertility?

 Absolutely.
 A thorough history and physical examination may identify factors that can affect fertility potential.
-These include smoking, alcohol, testosterone use and marijuana.
-In addition, physical examination may identify enlarged veins called varicoceles that can be treated to improve semen quality.
-Blood tests may be recommended to identify hormone imbalances or genetic abnormalities.
+These factors can include smoking, alcohol, testosterone use, and marijuana.
+In addition, a physical examination may identify enlarged veins called varicoceles that can be treated to improve semen quality.
+Blood tests may be also recommended to identify hormone imbalances or genetic abnormalities.

 How can I better understand my semen analysis results?

 Dr. Honig will review your semen analysis results in detail.
 All parameters of a semen analysis are important, including semen volume, sperm concentration, motility, and sperm morphology (or sperm shape).